thirtythreeforty/dotfiles/README.md

  - `.bashrc_local`: For Bash.
 Runs after the main `.bashrc` script.
  - `bin_local/`: A directory in which you can add additional commands, like `bin/`.
+ - `.spacemacs_local`: For Emacs.
+This file is loaded directly after `spacemacs/user-config`, so code in this file is run directly after that function.
  - `.gitconfig_local`: For Git.
 Loaded after the main `.gitconfig` is parsed.
  - `.inputrc_local`: For Readline.
 Sourced after the main `.inputrc` configuration.
  - `.vimrc_local`: For Vim.
 Runs after the main `.vimrc` config is parsed and after all plugins are loaded.